telerik/maui-docs/controls/imageeditor/loading-image.md

 ```

-**Load Images for Stream**
+Here is an example how to load images from Stream:

 <snippet id='load-image-from-stream'/>

-**Load Images for Resources**
+Here is an example how to load images from Resources:

 <snippet id='imageeditor-toolbar-styling'/>

 ## Loading Template

-By default a busy indicator is illustrated when loading an image.
+When loading an image, the busy indicator shows by default.
 You can change the indicator template using the following property:

 * `BusyIndicatorTemplate`(`DataTemplate`)&mdash;Defines the loading indicator when loading an image.
-When no template is specified, a default busy indicator is illustrated.
+When no template is specified, the busy indicator shows by default.

 **Example with BusyTemplate**